 List (and sequence) Denotations

 With my apologies for any confusion between [ meta-denotation …] and [ literal … ] square brackets and ellipsis.
-(Note that the latter leaves a space between … and ], while the former does not.)
+(Note that the latter leaves a space between … and ], while the former does not – albeit uses of the denotations defined using the latter need not include such space.)
 The difference does matter – see meta-denotations and templates.
 Note that the presence of commas in these denotations distinguishes them from further uses of square brackets which may arise in the tensor notation and elsewhere.

 [ [ item [ , item …] ] ]